Gulshan7250/devTinder/homework.md

 - Create POST /signup API to add data to database
 - Push some documents using API calls from postman
 - Error Handling using try , catch

+- JS object vs JSON (difference)
+- Add the express.json middleware to your app
+- Make your signup API dynamic to recive data from the end user
+- User, findOne with duplicate email ids, which object returned
+- API - Get user by email
+- API - Feed API - GET /feed - get all the users from the database
+- API - Get User by id
+- Create a delete user API
+- Difference between PATCH and PUT
+- API - Update a user
+- Explore the Mongoose Documentation for Model methods
+- What are options in a Model , findOneAndUpdate method, explore more about it
+- API - Update the user with email ID

+- Explore schematype options from the documention
+- add required, unique, lowercase, min, minLength, trim
+- Add default
+- Improve the DB schema - PUT all appropriate valisations on each field in  Schema
+- Add timestamps to the userSchema